ashishpal009/Employee-Wellness-Predictor-A-Flask-Based-Solution/README.md

 6. **Model Evaluation**: Evaluating the model's performance using metrics like accuracy, precision, recall, and F1 score.
 7. **Deployment**: Deploying the trained model within a Flask web application for real-time predictions.

+## Model Explanation

+In this Employee Wellness Prediction application, we utilize the Logistic Regression model to predict the likelihood of employees facing mental health challenges based on various features.
+Logistic regression is a statistical method used for binary classification problems, making it well-suited for our task of predicting a binary outcome (Yes or No).

 ## Installation

 To run this project locally, follow these steps: